 A new WhatsApp scam has been doing the rounds this week, with criminals using the messaging app to con victims into handing over their personal details.

 If you’re a user of WhatsApp, then there’s a pretty good chance you may have received a generous £250 voucher from either Asda, Tesco or Aldi this week.
 There’s also a good chance you’ve realised this offer is way too good to be true - and you’d be completely right.

 The phishing scam has been popping up a lot over the past few days, with people receiving fake vouchers through the app which are designed to dupe you into visiting dodgy websites that have been disguised as legitimate ones.
 The hope for these crooks is that you’ll then part ways with some of your personal information.

-Although the typical Brit within many of us will question this ‘generous’ offer in a heartbeat, there’s a particularly cunning feature to these fraudulent notifications - The messages themselves can appear to come from trusted contacts.
+Although many of us would question this ‘generous’ offer in a heartbeat, there’s a particularly cunning feature to these fraudulent notifications - the messages themselves appear to come from trusted contacts.

 The WhatsApp scam has already fooled a number of victims using this technique, whilst also encouraging people to then share the message with friends.

 How does the WhatsApp scam work?

 The WhatsApp scam works by sending a promotional voucher to people from a trusted ‘contact’, celebrating a supermarket’s anniversary.
 The URL that the user is encouraged to click on appears identical to the supermarket chains legitimate website - but there’s one small, crafty difference.

 As you’ll see in the image below, the www.aldi.com/celebration domain contains a Latin character for the letter ‘d’, with a small dot underneath.
 To many, this slight change will seem like nothing more than a random smudge on their screens, proving incredibly hard to spot for unsuspecting victims.